sfallahadl/aws-gitops-workshop/content/20_basic_ci/run_tests.md

 In a similar way you could run tests with gradle, gulp, node, jasmine, protractor and any other programming framework that you use.
 Simply choose a docker image that contains the tool and its dependencies and pass it to a freestyle step.
 Most times all popular tools already have a public container image available in Dockerhub.

-In the case of Maven we also want to cache all dependencies so we place the Maven repository on the [Codefresh volume](https://codefresh.io/docs/docs/configure-ci-cd-pipeline/pipeline-caching/#traditional-build-caching) which a shared volume between all steps all the pipeline.
+In the case of Maven we also want to cache all dependencies so we place the Maven repository on the [Codefresh volume](https://codefresh.io/docs/docs/configure-ci-cd-pipeline/pipeline-caching/#traditional-build-caching) which is a shared volume between all steps all the pipeline.
 It is also saved for any subsequent runs of the same pipeline.

 ## Add security scanning

 Apart from quality checks, another best practice is the automated security scans of your application to detect security issues and vulnerabilities.

-There many solutions for [security scanning](https://codefresh.io/docs/docs/testing/security-scanning/) and several of them support scanning both the source code of the application as well as the resulting container images.
+There are any solutions for [security scanning](https://codefresh.io/docs/docs/testing/security-scanning/) and several of them support scanning both the source code of the application as well as the resulting container images.

 For the purposes of this workshop we will use the free [Trivy scanner](https://github.com/aquasecurity/trivy) that is completely open source and self-contained (it doesn't need a subscription or online account to a security service).